 All students are required to submit SAT/ACT scores in order to be placed at the appropriate course level.
 Based upon placement test scores, some students are required to take developmental courses in Educational Skills (ES) or mathematics (MA) in addition to the general requirements listed below.
 For placement test exemption information, see Requirements for Degree Completion (p.
-36) or visit fitnyc.edu/placementtests.
+34) or visit fitnyc.edu/placementtests.

 All two-year AAS degree students must complete a total of at least 24 general education/liberal arts credits.
 Some majors require specific courses within these general requirements.
 Please refer to the specific major page, in the Degree Programs (p.
-84) section of this catalog, for more information.
+82) section of this catalog, for more information.

-General Education Exemptions: An earned bachelor's degree or equivalent from an accredited four-year institution (U.S. or international) may exempt a student from all of the above liberal arts/ general education requirements except 3 credits of English Composition (i.e., composition taught in English) and for Art and Design majors, 6 credits of Art History.
+General Education Exemptions: An earned bachelor's degree or equivalent from an accredited four-year institution (U.S. or international) may exempt a student from all of the above liberal arts/ general education requirements except 3 credits of English Composition (G1: Composition taken in the U.S. or in a country in which English is an official language); and for Art and Design majors, 6 credits of Art History.